Near-critical dimers and massive SLE: Convergence of massive LERW on the triangular lattice

 \item first, prove the convergence of the non-massive martingale observable in the non-massive case (something which was in fact already proved in the radial case by Lawler, Schramm and Werner \cite{Lawler2001ConformalTrees} and generalised by Yadin and Yehudayoff \cite{YadinYehudayoffLERWconvergence}, but in the chordal context of \cite{ChelkakWan} requires some additional justifications); this was proved in Proposition 3.5 and Corollary 3.6 in \cite{ChelkakWan} (and put in the correct chordal framework in Proposition 3.14)

 \item second, prove that the ratio of massive Green function to non-massive Green function converges to its continuum limit, which is Proposition 3.15 in \cite{ChelkakWan}.

 \end{itemize}

-The first step follows directly from the work of Yadin and Yehudayoff \cite{YadinYehudayoffLERWconvergence}, which holds for arbitrary planar graphs subject to convergence of random walk to Brownian motion (which we know is true on the directed triangular lattice).
+The first step follows directly from the work of Yadin and Yehudayoff \cite{YadinYehudayoffLERWconvergence}, which holds for arbitrary planar graphs subject to convergence of random walk to Brownian motion, which holds on the directed triangular lattice.
 Therefore only the second step needs to be justified, this is the content of the next lemma (which is the analogue of Proposition 3.15 in \cite{ChelkakWan}).

-\begin{lem} In the setup above for any $z\in \Omega_t$ and $z^\delta\rightarrow z$ as $\delta\rightarrow 0$, one has:
+\begin{lem} In the setup above for any $x\in \Omega_t$ and $x^\delta\rightarrow x$ as $\delta\rightarrow 0$, one has:

 \end{lem}